elqban753/Web-Design-Challange/README.md

-# Web-Design-Challane

-Use HTML, CSS and BOOTSTRAP to create a web page that displays visualizations and the data that is used to create the visualizations.

-## Web Visualization Dashboard

-Create a visualization dashboard website using climate visualization plots.

-Create individual pages for each plot and navigate between them.
-These pages contain the visualizations and their corresponding explanations.

-Landing page that has a comparison of all of the plots, and another page where the data displays as an html table.

-### Website Details:
+Website Requirements

-* A [landing page] containing:
+The overall requirements for your website are as follows:

+NOTE
+For reference, review the following Screenshots section.

+Your website must consist of seven pages.

+At the top of every page, your website must have a navigation bar.

+Your website must be deployed to GitHub Pages.

+Next, we’ll describe these requirements in detail.

+Your website must consist of seven pages as follows:

+A landing page that contains the following elements:

-  * An explanation of the project.
+An explanation of the project.
-  * Links to each visualizations page.

-* Four [visualization pages] each with:
+A link to each visualization page.
+For these, a sidebar should contain a preview image of each visualization.
+Clicking an image should take the user to that visualization.

+Four visualization pages, stored in the visualizations folder, each with the following elements:

-  * A descriptive title and heading tag.
+A descriptive title and a heading tag.

-  * The plot/visualization itself for the selected comparison.
+The visualization for the selected comparison (latitude vs. max temperature, latitude vs. humidity, latitude vs. cloudiness, or latitude vs. wind speed).
+The images that these pages display should be stored in the assets/images folder.

-  * A paragraph describing the plot and its significance.
+A paragraph describing the visualization and its significance.

-* A ["Comparisons" page] that:
+A comparisons page that does the following:

-  * Contains all of the visualizations on the same page so we can easily visually compare them.
+Contains all the visualizations on the same page so that people can easily compare them.

-  * Uses a bootstrap grid for the visualizations.
-    * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
+Uses a Bootstrap grid for the visualizations.
+This grid must contain two visualizations across a medium or large screen and one visualization across an extra-small or small screen.

-* A ["Data" page] that:
-  * Displays a responsive table containing the data used in the visualizations.
+A data page that displays a responsive table containing the data that the visualizations use, as follows:

-    * The table must be a bootstrap table component.
+The table must be a Bootstrap table component.

+HINT
-    * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
-Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
-See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)
+The data must come from either exporting or converting the CSV file to HTML.
+To do so, try using a tool that you already know: Pandas.
+Pandas has a to_html method that generates an HTML table from a Pandas DataFrame.
+To learn more, see pandas.DataFrame.to_html Links to an external site.in the official Pandas documentation.

+Note: Whether you use your own CSV file or the one provided, you should also upload the CSV file you used with your submission.
+This way your data page can be compared with the CSV file by your grader.

+At the top of every page, your website must have a navigation bar that does the following:

+Contains the name of the site on the left side of the navigation bar, allowing users to return to the landing page from any page.

+Contains a drop-down menu, named Plots, on the right side of the navigation bar that contains a link to each visualization page.

+Provides two more text links on the right side: Comparisons, which links to the comparisons page, and Data, which links to the data page.

+Is responsive (via media queries).
+Note that the navigation bar must resemble the one in the screenshots in the Navigation Bar section.
+In particular, notice the background color change.

+Your website must be deployed to GitHub Pages:

+As a result, the website must work at a live, publicly accessible URL.
+Save this URL for your later submission.
+Bonus
+For extra challenges (but no additional points), you may wish to try any or all of the following:

+Use the same requirements but a different dataset to make it your own.

+Use the same requirements, but add a Bootstrap theme to customize your website.
+To do so, you can use a tool like Bootswatch Links to an external site..

+Add extra visualizations.

+Use meaningful glyphicons next to the links in the navigation bar.

+On every visualization page that has an active state, add visualization navigation, as shown in the following images in the Screenshots section.

+Screenshots
+This section contains screenshots of each page, at various screen widths, that you must create.
+Keep in mind that these screenshots are intended as a guide.
+You can meet the requirements without exactly matching your pages to the screenshots.